College and university rankings: U.S. News & World Report Best Global Universities Rankings

-University Ranking Organization

-University Ranking Organization (UniversityRanking.Org), is a university ranking organization founded by teachers and academic facilitators dedicated to providing unbiased rankings for Colleges/Universities worldwide.
-Universities are ranked based on a proprietary algorithm (reputation, research, facility, faculty etc).
-The schools are ranked with their description and multimedia to facilitate school selection.

 Webometrics

 The Webometrics Ranking of World Universities is produced by Cybermetrics Lab (CCHS), a unit of the Spanish National Research Council (CSIC), the main public research body in Spain.
 It offers information about more than 12,000 universities according to their web presence (an assessment of the scholarly contents, visibility, and impact of universities on the web).
 The ranking is updated every January and July.

 The Webometrics Ranking or Ranking Web is built from a database of over 30,000 higher education institutions.
 The top 12,000 universities are shown in the main ranking and more are covered in regional lists.

 The ranking started in 2004 and is based on a composite indicator that includes both the volume of the Web content and the visibility and impact of web publications according to the number of external links they received.
 A wide range of scientific activities appears exclusively on academic websites and is typically overlooked by bibliometric indicators.

 Webometric indicators measure institutional commitment to Web publication.
 Webometric results show a high correlation with other rankings.
 However, North American universities are relatively common in the top 200, while small and medium-size biomedical institutions and German, French, Italian, and Japanese universities were less common in the top ranks.
 Possible reasons include publishing via independent research councils (CNRS, Max Planck, CNR) or the large amount of non-English Web content, which is less likely to be linked.